soulasvalentin/cryptobuddy/README.md

 ## Introduction

+> Disclaimer: This is a proof-of-concept project for Python serverless applications in Azure and Github Actions CICD.
+By no means we intend this app data to be used in any kind of production or real-life scenarios.
+At the same time, we do not declare ourselves as experts on the tackled subjects.
+Any kind of feedback is welcomed, issues are open.

 **CryptoBuddy** obtains cryptos *buy* & *sell* rates periodically and stores them to allow for market analysis.
 This is an **Azure Functions** project in Python.
-The function is triggered with a CRON expresion and retrieves and saves the data.
+The scraper function is triggered with a CRON expression and retrieves and saves the data into a DB.
 A separate set of HTTP triggered functions will perform and return valuable analysis on the data when invoked.

 At this stage, only **BTC-ARS** and **ETH-ARS** rates from Argentinean exchanges are supported.